 Agreements with the U.S. Army Corps of Engineers (Corps) are normally entered into for dam construction and inundation of highways.
-These agreements are negotiated through the Utilities Unit of the HQ Utilities, Railroad, and Agreements Section.
+These agreements are negotiated through the Utilities section of HQ Utilities, Railroad, and Agreements.

 Other agreements with the Corps are handled similarly to those with the Bonneville Power Administration (see below).